Skip to Content

 Oct 2024 - Present

-• Led collaboration with American Red Cross (ARC) clients and CMU professors to conceptualize and develop an AI-powered disaster simulation software for real-time instructional guidance.
+• Led collaboration with American Red Cross (ARC) stakeholders and CMU faculty to conceptualize and develop an AI-powered disaster simulation software for training purpose, integrating LLM-driven agents for real-time instructional guidance and decision-making.

 Some Things I’ve Built